redfly-ai-org/redfly.ai/README.md

 A better performance test can be found here: https://transparent.azurewebsites.net/fusioncore-demo.

+**Solution**

 We are very good at handling all the basic calls to a database, which adds up under load and prevents your customers from running more complex queries.
-Today, when the DB is slow, the entire app, from login to reports, is slow.
-That's what we are good at solving.
+Most secure applications make many database calls to render anything within an application.
+Think about it: why should everything in your app run slowly because a few users are running some expensive queries?
+We have taken this for granted too long.
+Why should security implementation slow down an app?
+That is what we are good at solving.

 **Documentation**